8/8/2024

 speaker

 Thank you.
 Thank you.
-As a quick reminder, if you would like to ask a question, please press star one on your telephone keypad.
-The next question comes from Salveen Richter with Goldman Sachs.
+As a quick reminder, if you would like to ask a question, please press star 1 on your telephone keypad.
+The next question comes from Salvein Richter with Goldman Sachs.
 You may proceed.

 speaker

-Hi, this is Lydia on for Salveen.
+Hi, this is Lydia on for Salvein.
 Thanks so much for taking our question.
-We just have one on e-trumor in colorectal cancer.
-Just give them a phase one, two data that you shared at ASCO.
-What do you see as the likely like registration path here?
+We just have one on utruma in colorectal cancer.
+Just given the phase 1-2 data that you shared at ASCO, what do you see as the likely registrational path here?
 And when do you expect to share next steps for this program?
 Thank you so much.

 speaker

 Thanks.
-So obviously you can tell from what we've been talking about today.
-We've been doing a lot of planning and execution, and that's a really certainly a program that we're very excited about.
-Gilead's very excited about.
-We're working through.
+So obviously, you can tell from what we've been talking about today, we've been doing a lot of planning and execution.
+And that's certainly a program that we're very excited about, Gilead's very excited about, we're working through.
 I'll just toss out there, since you asked a question, we like to give answers.
-We have had a lot of push from our ad board that it might be smart to
+We have had a lot of push from our ad board that it might be smart to move this towards the front line setting, move a little earlier than where we were.
+But we haven't sorted through all that.
+And we're literally in the midst of those discussions to decide exactly where we might go.
+But you shouldn't be surprised if we end up going in that direction.

 speaker